diesc/diesc.github.io/about.md

 I started my career in technology as a computer repair technician and as a help desk technician in the early 2000s

-Delphi was my first programming language, I had this course in a *"vocational courses"* that were very popular in Brazil in the 90s and in the middle of 2000s.
+Delphi was my first programming language, and I had this course in a *"vocational courses"* that were very popular in Brazil in the 90s and in the middle of 2000s.

-The course was not as good as expected but it made me see the other side of technology that I did not know and I realized that technology was way beyond computer repair.
+The course was not as good as expected but it made me see the other side of technology that I did not know, and I realized that technology was way beyond computer repair.

 In 2010 I decided to go to college to learn more about software development and system analysis and here I am creating a blog to share my professional and life experience.

 ### Why did you decide to create a blog?

-The creation of a blog is based on the principle of: **to put me in a good position in the job market**, **to share my knowledge** and **to share my hobbies**.
+I create the blog based on the principle of: **to put me in a good position in the job market**, **to share my knowledge** and **to share my hobbies**.

-The **first** reason came because I see the blog as an extension (a DLC?) of my *résumé*, everyone has an easy access to the internet nowaday so you are giving a chance to people to see how you do work and how you know use your ideas, after all, who doesn't like to see or have a ***"free sample"*** of your work or a product, isn't it?
+The **first** reason came because I see the blog as an extension (a DLC?) of my *résumé*.

+Everyone has easy access to the internet nowaday so you are giving a chance to people to see how you do work and how you know use your ideas, after all, who doesn’t like to see or have a “free sample” of your job or product, isn’t it?

-The **second** reason came because I was feeling that I needed to expose all of my **raw accumulative knowledge** in something or somewhere.
+The **second** reason came because I felt that I needed to expose all of my **raw accumulative knowledge** in something or somewhere.
 Making some search on the internet I discover that, to retain **75%** learners need to put into practice what they learned and incredible **90%** learners approximately retain when they teach someone else/use immediately.

 The blog came to help me mastery my develop and analysis skills, to learn how to refine my raw information in knowledge and my writing skills.

 The **third** (the last but not least) reason came to share my hobbies, to share what I do like and don't like to do, as Jesus said a more than 2000 years ago ***"It is not just bread that keeps people alive [Matthew 4:4]"***.
 We only get one life, we don't need to spend it at all work.
-That's why I going to share my likes to games, music, books, foods, films and TV series, draw and arts and my faith.
+That's why I'm going to share my likes about games, music, books, foods, films and TV series, draw and arts and my faith.

 ### How can I contact you?
 Do you want to chat, make a job proposal, give and receive advice/tips and so forth?